efleming13/MathsProblems/content/facilitator/bulgarian-solitaire.md

 ## Solution

-For the longest possible sequence of cities, we should begin with one single skyscraper.
-For the example using seven blocks, this gives a sequence which has eight different cities:
+For the longest possible sequence of cities, we should begin with all of the skyscrapers at only one block high.

+Using seven blocks, this starting point produces the following sequence:

 <img src="../../images/bulgarian-solitaire-5.png" width=500>